DylanLHuynh/Generalisation-of-MADD-and-XceptionNet-Honours-Project/README.md

 # Generalisation-of-MADD-and-XceptionNet-Honours-Project

 This project investigates the generalisation ability of deepfkae dtection models across diverse image datasets.
 Specifically, it compares the Multi-Attentional Deepfake Detector (MADD0 and XceptionNet models trained on the FaceForensics++ (FF++) dataset and fine-tuned on DF40 dataset.
+It is then evaluated on the aforementioned FF++, DF40 and DeepfakeEval2024 datasets.

 The main goal is to assess how well deepfake detection models trained on one dataset (FF++) can generalise to unseen datasets (DF40).
 This helps understand model robustness against distribution shifts in real-world scenarios.